Inaimathi/Starfish/README.md

 **Karma grows up and becomes a currency unto itself.** All community systems use some version of karma to reward good behavior.
 What if karma in this system became a full-fledged currency, one that could be transferred or exchanged for perks like the ability to create a new community? **Note**: Getting this right could be **extremely tricky**.

  - Careful here.
 "Karma" is useful pretty much to the extent that it *isn't* transferable, because once it *is*, you'll likely see the same imbalances you see in government-backed economies (rich-get-richer, inheritances, and so forth).
 Unless you believe that the richest people in the world are the most trustworthy, this doesn't sound like the right way to go.
-Limited transferability doesn't seem to have hurt `stackoverflow`, but it seems like it might be a gameable system in the long term.
+Limited transferability doesn't seem to have hurt `stackoverflow`, but it seems like it might be a gameable system in the long term. *-Inaimathi*

 <a name="footnotes"></a>
 ##Footnotes